siemens/jailhouse/README.md

 -------------

-Jailhouse requires one configuration file for the complete system and one for each additional cell beside Linux.
-The configuration is currently being defined manually by filling C structures.
-To study the structure, use configs/qemu-vm.c for a system configuration and configs/apic-demo.c for a cell configuration as reference.
-The build system will pick up every .c file from the configs/ directory and generate a corresponding .cell file. .cell files can then be passed to the jailhouse command line tool for enabling the hypervisor and creating new cells.
+Jailhouse requires one configuration file for the complete system and one for each additional cell besides the primary Linux.
+These .cell files have to be passed to the jailhouse command line tool for enabling the hypervisor or creating new cells.

+A system configuration can be created on the target system by running the following command:

+    jailhouse config create sysconfig.c

+In order to translate this into the required binary form, place this file in the configs/ directory.
+The build system will pick up every .c file from there and generate a corresponding .cell file.

+Depending on the target system, the C structures may require some adjustments to make Jailhouse work properly or to reduce the desired access rights of the Linux root cell.

+Configurations for additional (non-root) cells currently require manual creation.
+To study the structures, use one of the demo cell configurations files as reference, e.g. configs/apic-demo.c or configs/e1000-demo.c.

 Demonstration in QEMU/KVM